-The market failure framework has never and does not today provide the solid basis for PSB, even within the narrow confines of the paternalistic, programming values espoused by supporters of PSB.
-The present system is highly distortive and does not achieve the maximum programme diversity; and the BBC is over-reliant on popular programmes for its political support and survival.
-Furthermore, the ownership and funding of PSB creates an enclave of the broadcasting sector that is largely immune from commercial forces, but which adopts a commercial approach where it is convenient, thus posing unfair competition to the commercial broadcasters.
+The market failure framework has never and does not today provide the solid basis for PSB.
+Even within the narrow confines of the paternalistic and programming values espoused by supporters of PSB, the present system is highly distortive and does not achieve the maximum programme diversity; and the BBC is over-reliant on commercial programmes for its political support and survival.
+Furthermore, the ownership and funding of PSB creates an enclave of the broadcasting sector that is largely immune from commercial forces, but which adopts a commercial approach where it is convenient, thus posing unfair competition with the commercial broadcasters.

 There is also what might be called the licence fee paradox.
 The licence fee is perhaps the best way of funding the BBC, should one want a BBC.
-It creates the best link between viewer and broad-caster (apart from pay-per-view or subscriber services).
-However, at the same time, it forces the BBC down a populist, commercial route in order to maintain political and popular support for the BBC, making it expand well beyond core PSB programming, and, as a consequence, undermining its raison d'être.
+It creates the best link between best link between viewer and broadcasts (apart from pay-per-view or subscriber services) but, at the same time, it forces the BBC down a populist commercial route in order to maintain political and popular support for the BBC, and thereby expand well beyond core PSB programming, and as a consequence undermine its raison d'etre.

-But the core issue today is whether, given the pace of technological change and changing viewing habits, two state-owned broadcasters are compatible with a free society and viewer choice.
+But the core issue today is whether, given the pace of technological change and changing view habits, two state-owned broadcasters are compatible with a free society and viewer choice.
 The short answer must be no. The easiest policy to implement would be to privatise C4.
 A more wide-ranging and sustainable solution policy response must avoid reforming broadcasting in such a way that defines core PSB simply as things that PSBs do.
 There is a range of policy options.
-An arts council for the air could be a viable option, but not whilst there is a protected BBC.
+An 'arts council for the air' could be a viable option but not whilst there is a protected BBC.
 The BBC could be fully privatised or slimmed down.
 These options are explored further in later chapters.
 The status quo is not an option.